gregv12/fluxtion-server/docs/plugin/writing-an-event-source-plugin.md

 - If it’s not agent-hosted, omit the agent() call.

-Under the hood, ServerConfigurator will translate your EventFeedConfig into a Service or ServiceAgent and register it with FluxtionServer.
+Under the hood, ServerConfigurator will translate your EventFeedConfig into a Service or ServiceAgent and register it with MongooseServer.
 During registration, AbstractEventSourceService wires itself to the EventFlowManager and prepares the EventToQueuePublisher output.

 ## Pre-start caching pattern